Sanglorian/orcus/Orcus Advanced Options - current.md

 * Small, speed 6.
 * Medium, speed 5, your speed is not reduced by wearing heavy armor or carrying a heavy load.

+Some ancestries may also grant other forms of movement, such as climb or  swim, usually with a speed equal to or less than their normal speed.
+If you give an ancestry an additional movement type, reduce their number of minor traits (see below) to one.

 ## Language

 Common, plus one or two others that make sense.